 All prepayments under the Term Loan, whether required or voluntary, are applied to scheduled principal payments in inverse order, i.e. to the last scheduled principal payment first, followed by the second-to-last, etc. All principal payments under the Term Loan permanently reduce the original \$15 million capacity under this portion of the Facility.
-As of June 30, 2003, \$13.7 million was outstanding under the Term Loan.
+As of September 30, 2003, \$13.3 million was outstanding under the Term Loan.

 The Facility also includes a three-year \$40 million revolving credit facility, the Revolving Loan.
-Under this revolving credit facility we can borrow up to \$20 million, with the difference between actual borrowings and \$40 million available for letter of credit issuance up to a maximum of \$20 million in letters of credit.
+Subject to capacity limitations as described below, \$20 million of the \$40 million revolving facility is available for borrowings, with the other \$20 million available for letters of credit.
 Capacity under the Revolving Loan is also limited by the leverage and fixed charge coverage covenants described below under Restrictions and Covenants and Amounts Outstanding, Capacity, and Maturities.
-As noted in the latter section, under the most restrictive of these capacity provisions, our current borrowing capacity, on a monthend measurement basis, is \$5.0 million.
+As noted in the latter section, under the most restrictive of these capacity provisions, our current borrowing capacity, on a month-end measurement basis, is \$6.4 million.
 Borrowing capacity can be greater than this amount on an intra-month basis.
-Letters of credit currently outstanding are \$19.7 million.
+Letters of credit currently outstanding are \$19.1 million.